gayi88/Chatbot/README.md

 ## How it works

-- Users can ask questions about bus timetables, stops, and routes in Partille municipality.
+- Users can ask questions about above mentioned bus timetables, stops, and routes in Partille municipality.

 ## Note